Kaimātai Take Wahine/Whakawhānau Tamaiti

 Pay varies for gynaecologists/obstetricians depending on seniority, hours, location, and frequency of on-call or emergency cover.

-- Gynaecologists/obstetricians working in the private sector are usually self-employed and can earn more than this.
-Those at the top level can earn $600,000 a year.
+- Gynaecologists/obstetricians working in the private sector are usually self-employed and may earn more than this.

 (This information is a guide only.
 Find out more about the sources of our pay information)